 Use HPDONLINE to find out information about violations and Orders.
 Violations have a hazardous class of A, B or C. Orders appear on the violation list with a hazardous class of “I”.
 Owners and other interested parties can also obtain print-outs of outstanding building violations for a fee by contacting our Borough Service Centers.

 I just received a violation.
 What should I do?

 You should correct the condition and then certify, either by mail or by using eCertification, that the violations were corrected within the required time period specified on the Notice of Violation.
 You can also seek a postponement for the correction of some violations.
 Review the back of your Notice of Violation, Certification instructions, our Clearing HPD Violations FAQ or call a Borough Service Center for more information.
-For specific details about certification of lead-based paint violations, see the Lead-Based Paint section of our website.
-For specific details about certification of mold violations, see the Mold section of our website.
+For specific details about certification of lead-based paint violations, see the Lead-Based Paint webpage.
+For specific details about certification of mold violations, see the Indoor Allergen Hazards webpage.